wallies/awesome-newsletters/README.md

 Inspired by the `awesome-*` trend on GitHub.

-The goal is to build a categorized community-driven collection of very well-known resources.
+The goal is to build a categorized community-driven collection of very well-known development newsletters.

 Sharing, suggestions and contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/wallies/awesome-newsletters/blob/master/CONTRIBUTING.md) first.